Tamako-Tech/Tamako-Issues/README.md

 # Tamako-Issues
-The repository for all issues and feature requests
+The repository for all issues and feature requests of [Tamako](https://tamako.tech/)